Monsido/page-processing-lib/README.md

 # page-processing-lib

-## Licence
-page-processing-lib - A library for processing web pages and extracting data from them.
-Copyright (C) 2024-2025 Acquia Inc.

-page-processing-lib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-page-processing-lib is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with page-processing-lib.
-If not, see <http://www.gnu.org/licenses/>.

 ## Api
 The library exposes two classes **DataCollector** and **PageBuilder**.

 ### DataCollector
 The DataCollector exposes one method **collectData** that takes a html document as parameter.
 The return value will be a json formatted object with tree and css properties.